Fat Protein Efficient Diet: Lose Weight by Eating Well

 There aren’t any significant downsides to intermittent fasting unless you exceed your recommended caloric intake by going too far above or below your target daily calories.

-If you want to know whether you’re fat-protein efficient, eat a high-protein and high-fat diet for at least one full day.
+To know whether you’re fat-protein efficient, eat a high-protein and high-fat diet for at least one full day.
 After eating, pay close attention to how you feel for at least one hour afterward.

 You don’t have an optimal metabolism if you feel tired, grumpy, or sluggish.